Tofu Scramble

 Is tofu scramble healthy?

-Tofu scramble is a great low-carb, high-protein breakfast option for people on a plant-based diet or for anyone looking for a low-cholesterol breakfast option.
+Tofu scramble is a great low-carb, high-protein breakfast option for people on a plant-based diet or anyone looking for a low-cholesterol breakfast option.

 Healthy Tofu Eggs